-One of the most common questions that I hear from parents is “What can I do at home to help my child read?”
+One of the most common questions that I hear from parents is, “What can I do at home to help my child read?”

-The best support you can give your child is to trust your child’s teacher; a caring professional who has completed intensive training and carefully prepared a learning environment with specialised materials.
+The best support you can give your child is to trust your child’s teacher, a caring professional who has completed intensive training and carefully prepared a learning environment with specialised materials.
 If you would like to reinforce or extend what is happening in the classroom, consider the following suggestions for supporting literacy from home.

 Supporting Spoken Vocabulary Development at Home

 Casual use of technical language simply means “be specific without being overly dramatic” in everyday conversation.
 Instead of saying “Tonight we’ll drive my car”, or even “Tonight we’ll drive the red car”, try saying “Tonight we’ll drive the Nissan March.”
-Rather than “We’re having pasta for dinner tonight”, try “Dinner tonight is grilled chicken over penne pasta with a carbonara sauce.”
-The specific terminology quickly expands a child’s vocabulary during this neurologically-sensitive period for language, and demonstrates to children that different things have specific names.
+Rather than “We have pasta for dinner tonight”, try “Dinner tonight is grilled chicken over penne pasta with a carbonara sauce.”
+The specific terminology quickly expands a child’s vocabulary during this neurologically-sensitive period for language and demonstrates to children that different things have specific names.
 Casually use specific terms when talking with your child but don’t demand they immediately adopt the same terms themselves.
-They may say “car” and “pasta” for quite some time but they will listen and absorb the increased richness of vocabulary that you are now sharing with them, and an extensive vocabulary aids your child as he/she learns to write and read.
+They may say “car” and “pasta” for quite some time, but they will listen and absorb the increased richness of vocabulary that you are now sharing with them, and an extensive vocabulary aids your child as he/she learns to write and read.

 Why We Teach Writing Before Reading

 Writing is less mentally demanding and more accessible for children because it begins with familiar words that the child encodes into letters, discovering for herself how that word is written.
-Reading on the other hand begins with a mysterious word that, after decoding, may or may not be a familiar or understood word.
+Reading, on the other hand, begins with a mysterious word that, after decoding, may or may not be a familiar or understood word.

 Begins with known information